qqkookie/NaraiMudLegacy/README.md

 There are few versions of the source.

-**VERSION COMMITTED NOW is totally merged 3nd version of Legacy 2003 + 2010 + Modern Legacy 2019 (alpha) version**
+**VERSION COMMITTED NOW is totally merged 4th stage  of Legacy 2003 + 2010 + Modern Legacy 2019 (alpha) version**
-All files are sorted and cleaned up.
+All files are sorted and World file rename done.
+Ready to clean up code.
-Ready to rename world file name.

 ### Legacy 2003